Netherlands: Amsterdam beer history

 How German beer transformed the Dutch beer landscape

-Religion and prostitution
+Religion and prostitution in Amsterdam

 If you stand in front of the Oude Kerk in Amsterdam you are somewhere quintessentially Dutch.
 The ancient church is surrounded by ‘coffee’ shops and a very international group of prostitutes.
 Gazing at them are the tourists, also from all over the globe.
 Religion, surrounded by sin, in a city where people from every country and every walk of life are welcome.